 Some women choose not to have reconstruction because of personal reasons, while others believe that they need to be at peace with their new body.

 While having breasts is associated with beauty, some women suffer during the process of reconstruction.
 Others who had very large breasts may feel freed from back pain and choose not to reconstruct them.

 Regardless, you must analyze your personal needs before deciding whether to go to through the reconstruction process.

 Talk about Your Concerns and Don’t be Afraid

 Having a mastectomy is a very important step that you take in life, so you should neither fear it nor take it lightly.

-Talk to your doctor and if you agree that it’s necessary, make sure that you completely understand everything that this procedure means.
+Talk to your doctor to make sure that you completely understand everything that this procedure entails.It might interest you...